Kontinuation/sedona/docs/api/sql/Raster-loader.md

 You can load rasters from paths.
 Rasters loaded in this way are called "out-db" rasters.
 Out-db rasters hold references to raster files instead of holding the actual pixel data.

 Out-db rasters can be used interchangeably with ordinary rasters.
 The only difference is that out-db rasters will load raster files in a deferred manner.
-The grid geometry and geo-referencing information will be loaded from the raster files when the out-db raster was constructed, pixel data may not be loaded until pixel values were accessed by `RS_Value` or `RS_BandAsArray`.
+Pixel data won't be loaded until pixel values were accessed by functions such as `RS_Value` or `RS_BandAsArray`.
 It is more appropriate to load large raster files as out-db rasters.

 Introduction: Returns an out-db raster from path to image file.
 Currently, it supports loading GeoTiff files (`*.tiff` or `*.tif`) and Arc Info Ascii Grid files (`*.asc`).
 Additional parameters for configuring the Hadoop file system can be passed in as a `;` delimited string.

+`RS_FromPath` will load the metadata of the raster file immediately when `eagerLoadMetadata` is set to `true`, and report any errors encountered reading the raster file, otherwise it will only keep the path to raster file without loading it, until the metadata of the raster is actually needed.
+The default value of `eagerLoadMetadata` is `false`.

 Format: `RS_FromPath(path: String)`

 Format: `RS_FromPath(path: String, params: String)`

+Format: `RS_FromPath(path: String, params: String, eagerLoadMetadata: Boolean)`

 Since: `v1.5.0`